demiculus/demiculus.github.io/index.md

 I like creating projects and learning how systems work.

 I'm also heavily interested in how the mind works.
-[Cool image](https://prnt.sc/pdn74e)

 I've opensourced my mental model practice list.
 [Take a look](https://mmpractices.com/).